ibaifernandez/ibaifernandez/bootcamp-notes/bootcamp-notes.md

 # 1st class

-1. Explain the differences amongs a code editor and a IDE?
+1. Explain the differences among a code editor and a IDE?

 2. Emmet Abbreviations